SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Abstract

 \section{Abstract}

 While FP8 attention has shown substantial promise in innovations like FlashAttention-3, its integration into the decoding phase of the DeepSeek Multi-head Latent Attention (MLA) architecture presents notable challenges.
 These challenges include numerical heterogeneity arising from the decoupling of positional embeddings, misalignment of quantization scales in FP8 PV GEMM, and the need for optimized system-level support.
-In this paper, we introduce \textit{SnapMLA}, an FP8 MLA decoding framework optimized to improve long-context efficiency through the following hardware-aware algorithm-kernel co-optimization techniques: \textit{(i) RoPE-Aware Per-Token KV Quantization}, where the RoPE part is maintained in high precision, motivated by our comprehensive analysis of the heterogeneous quantization sensitivity inherent to the MLA KV cache.
-Furthermore, per-token granularity is employed to align with the autoregressive decoding process and maintain quantization accuracy. \textit{(ii) Quantized PV Computation Pipeline Reconstruction}, which resolves the misalignment of quantization scale in FP8 PV computation stemming from the shared KV structure of the MLA KV cache. \textit{(iii) End-to-End Dataflow Optimization}, where we establish an efficient data read-and-write workflow using specialized kernels, ensuring efficient data flow and performance gains.
-Extensive experiments on state-of-the-art MLA LLMs show that SnapMLA achieves up to \textbf{\textit{a 1.91x improvement in throughput, with negligible risk of performance degradation in challenging long-context tasks}}, including mathematical reasoning and code generation benchmarks.
+In this paper, we introduce \textit{SnapMLA}, an FP8 MLA decoding framework optimized to improve long-context efficiency through the following hardware-aware algorithm-kernel co-optimization techniques: \textit{(i) RoPE-Aware Per-Token KV Quantization:} Motivated by our analysis of the heterogeneous quantization sensitivity inherent to the MLA KV cache, this approach preserves the RoPE part in high precision.
+Furthermore, per-token granularity is employed to align with the autoregressive decoding process and maintain quantization accuracy. \textit{(ii) Quantized PV Computation Pipeline Reconstruction:} Addresses the misalignment of quantization scales in FP8 PV computation caused by the shared KV structure of the MLA. \textit{(iii) End-to-End Dataflow Optimization:} Establishes an efficient data read-and-write workflow using specialized kernels, ensuring streamlined data flow and improved performance.
+Extensive experiments on state-of-the-art MLA LLMs show that SnapMLA achieves up to \textbf{\textit{a 1.91× improvement in throughput on long-output decoding workloads while maintaining near-parity benchmark quality compared with the BF16 baseline}} on the evaluated reasoning and code-generation benchmarks.
 Code is available at \href{https://github.com/meituan-longcat/SGLang-FluentLLM}{\texttt{https://github.com/meituan-longcat/SGLang-FluentLLM}}.